 But on the other hand, they’re also extremely well-trained, people-friendly, and energetic companions.
 So, don’t be surprised if you’re suddenly unable to get enough of this cheerful and affectionate breed!

-Where to Find a New Dog for Older Adults
+Where to Find a New Dog for Seniors

 Find the Best Dog Breeds for Seniors